usf-cs272-fall2021/usf-cs272-fall2021.github.io/_projects/project-4a.md

   - Get `log4j2` working and start adding debug messages in your code.
 Once you are certain a class is working, disable debug messages for that class in your `log4j2.xml` file.

   - You must have an efficient approach to multithreading to pass all of the tests.
 You should wait until you have at least one project 3 code review and are able to pass those runtime tests before starting this project.

-  - Several homework assignments are directly useful for this project, but you will need to make them work together.
-Specifically:

-      - Use your `HtmlFetcher` to follow redirects and download HTML over a socket.

-      - Use your `HtmlCleaner` to process the HTML.
-You need to be careful about how much HTML content is removed before links are parsed.

-      - Use your `LinkParser` to parse out the links from the HTML.

-      - Many previous homework assignments may be useful as well.
-For example, you could use the `TextFileStemmer` to stem the HTML content.

   - Outside of the relevant homework and lecture classes, there is likely only one new class (a web crawler class) required for this project.
 However, you must be careful to properly multithread and synchronize in this class!